From Symmetries to Commutant Algebras in Standard Hamiltonians: Details on Spinful Free-Fermion Bond Algebras

 We start with the general case that is symmetric between the two spins, where the bond algebra $\mA_{c, \mu}$ is generated by nearest-neighbor hopping elementary terms and on-site chemical potential terms, i.e.,

 Similar to the spinless fermion cases discussed in Sec.~\ref{subsec:spinlessfermions}, nearest-neighbor hopping terms along with chemical potential terms are sufficient to generate complex hopping terms of all ranges as a consequence of Eq.~(\ref{eq:generatelongrangespin}).
 The Lie algebra generated by the terms in Eq.~(\ref{eq:spinfulcmu}) is then $\mathfrak{u}(N)$, the algebra of all matrices $A$ in Eq.~(\ref{eq:TAdefinitionspin}) with $A^\uparrow = A^\downarrow$.
 The $N^2$ terms in the Lie algebra are then generators of the group $U(N)$, and the bond algebra $\mA_{c,\mu}$ is the enveloping algebra $\mU(\mathfrak{u}(N))$.
-In addition to conserving particle number and spin, all the elementary terms in the generators of $\mA_{c,\mu}$ in Eq.~(\ref{eq:spinfulcmu}) are spin-$SU(2)$ symmetric, i.e., they all commute with the operators $S^x_{\tot}$, $S^y_{\tot}$, and $S^z_{\tot}$ defined as
+In addition to conserving particle number and spin, all the elementary terms in the generators of $\mA_{c,\mu}$ in Eq.~(\ref{eq:spinfulcmu}) are spin-$SU(2)$ symmetric, i.e., they all commute with the operators $\{S^\alpha_{\tot}\}$ defined in Eq.~(\ref{eq:Salphadefn}).
+The full commutant of $\mA_{c,\mu}$ is given by